 Non 12 Step Program Options

 There are a variety of options when it comes to non 12 step recovery programs.
 While some are targeted towards specific groups, most non 12 step rehabs are open to the general public.
 Some take medical approaches to recovery while some identify as holistic recovery centers.
 With so many options, there is guaranteed to be a non 12 step drug rehab appropriate for everyone.

 - SMART: Smart Management and Recovery Training (SMART) is a program based on scientific research.
 Meetings are available to clients both in person, typically at a non 12 step rehab center.
 SMART utilizes various types of therapy to help clients alter self-destructive behaviors.
 Cognitive Behavioral Therapy, as well as Motivational Enhancement Therapy, are both elements of the SMART program.
 While practices within the program are always changing based on scientific research, the SMART program has four main points.
 They are as follows:

 - Create motivation to change: without strong enough motivation, patients have no reason to work on their sobriety.

-- Control Urges: After entering rehab and removing drugs and alcohol from their system, clients learn how to control the urges they are feeling for the substance they were
+- Control Urges: After entering rehab and removing drugs and alcohol from their system, clients learn how to control the urges they are feeling for the substance they were previously addicted to.

 - Regulate thoughts and behaviors: Clients must learn how to regulate and process through their own emotions.